Klausdk1999/zaprecall/README.md

 # ZapRecall
 ## You can see it working on the link [ZapRecall](https://projeto8-zaprecall-six-ashy.vercel.app/).
-This project is a game that works like a memory game, that helps the user remember technologies about web development.
+A memory game, that helps the user remember technologies about web development.
 It has a responsive design and works for mobile and desktop.

 ## Getting Started with Create React App